Semaine Olympique Française La Rochelle

 Semaine Olympique Française La Rochelle (lit.
-La Rochelle French Olympic Week) is an annual sailing regatta.
+La Rochelle French Olympic Week) was an annual sailing regatta.
 It has been organised since 2013 in La Rochelle.

 The Semaine Olympique Française in La Rochelle was born when the Semaine Olympique Française in Hyères received ISAF Sailing World Cup status.

-It is part of the 2015 EUROSAF Champions Sailing Cup.
+No event was held in 2014 due to the 2014 ISAF Sailing World Championships.
+It was part of the 2015 EUROSAF Champions Sailing Cup.